 apt install build-essential net-tools autoconf libxml2-dev libssl-dev libbz2-dev libcurl4-openssl-dev libpng-dev libjpeg-dev

-Next, we create some folders, download and extract the latest version of PHP from PHP’s website.
+Next, we create some folders and download and extract the source code from the PHP site to these folders.

 On a new server there might be required packages missing and these are the ones that I had to install prior to configuring the install script for PHP.

 Then you should be set to configure the install script and this is the step where you should change your options according to what you need and don’t need.
 Mine is the following:

 ./configure --prefix=/opt/php-8.0.0 --enable-mbstring --with-curl --with-zlib --enable-gd --disable-rpath --enable-inline-optimization --with-bz2 --with-zlib --enable-sockets --enable-sysvsem --enable-sysvshm --enable-pcntl --enable-mbregex --enable-exif --enable-bcmath --with-mhash --with-zip --with-pdo-mysql --with-mysqli --with-mysql-sock=/var/run/mysqld/mysqld.sock --with-jpeg=/usr --with-openssl --with-fpm-user=www-data --with-fpm-group=www-data --with-libdir=/lib/x86_64-linux-gnu --enable-ftp --enable-opcache --enable-fpm --without-sqlite3

 If you get errors saying that some packages were missing, please Google for the missing packages and how to install them on your system and try to run the configure part again, rinse and repeat until it succeeds.

 The next step is to actually make and install the binaries and you can tweak the ”make” part by letting it use X number of cores by setting the ”-j” parameter.
 In the following example 4 cores may be used by the compiler.
 If you have more available cores, you may increase the number.

 make -j 4 make install